rasheedmo/rasheedmahmood/README.md

 # Hello, I'm Mahmood Rasheed

-I'm an experinced incident response manager in threat reporting, log analysis, and 24/7 security operations.
+I'm an experiencedincident response manager in threat reporting, log analysis, and 24/7 security operations.

-My goal is to advance my skills and to safe safeguard systems.
+My goal is to advance my skills and to safeguard systems.

 ## Projects
 - **Splunk SIEM Lab on AWS**